 Commercial Digitisation Services

-The Public Catalogue Foundation (the registered charity behind Art UK) has been a pioneering name in fine art digitisation for nearly fifteen years.
+The Public Catalogue Foundation (the registered charity behind Art UK) has been a pioneering name in fine art digitisation for nearly 15 years.
 Since 2002 we have been digitising the UK’s publicly owned paintings, working with museums, galleries, councils and hospitals across the UK.
 Over 200,000 of the paintings we have digitised are shown here on Art UK.

 Our expertise lies in the photography of paintings, sculpture and other museum objects.
 We can work with both 2D and 3D media, from a piece of jewellery to large furniture.
 We are able to photograph paintings and sculptures in situ, or in the studio, as required.